Pitch Black (film): Home media

 Pitch Black was released on VHS and DVD on October 10, 2000, by Universal Studios Home Video.
 It was re-released on DVD in 2004 as The Chronicles of Riddick: Pitch Black.
-It was released on HD DVD on July 11, 2006, and on Blu-ray on March 31, 2009.
+The Chronicles of Riddick: Pitch Black was also officially released as part of the Riddick Trilogy DVD collection (alongside The Chronicles of Riddick: Dark Fury and The Chronicles of Riddick) on May 30, 2006.
+It was later released on HD DVD on July 11, 2006, and on Blu-ray on March 31, 2009.
 The disc contains the theatrical edition and an unrated director's cut edition, containing 3 more minutes of extra material.
 A LaserDisc release was also planned, but cancelled by mid-2001 due to waning support for that format.
 In 2020, the year of the film's 20th Anniversary, Arrow Video released Pitch Black on 4K Ultra HD Blu-ray.

-Expanded franchise
+Franchise

 Sequels

 The movie's sequel, The Chronicles of Riddick (2004), was also directed by David Twohy.
 To tie in with the sequel, the film was novelized under the name The Chronicles of Riddick: Pitch Black, which was written by Frank Lauria.